Magdalene laundries in Ireland: Exposure and public reckoning

+Government response

+Since 2001, the Irish government has acknowledged that women in the Magdalene laundries were victims of abuse.
+However, until 2011, the Irish government resisted calls for investigation and proposals for compensation, maintaining that the laundries were privately run and that abuses at the laundries were outside the government's remit.

 In June 2011, Mary Raftery wrote in The Irish Times that in the early 1940s, some Irish state institutions, such as the army, switched from commercial laundries to "institutional laundries" (Magdalene laundries).
 At the time, there was concern in the Dáil that workers in commercial laundries were losing jobs because of the switch to institutional laundries.
 Oscar Traynor, Minister for Defence, said the contracts with the Magdalene laundries "contain a fair wages clause", though the women in those laundries did not receive wages.

-The Irish Times revealed that a ledger listed: Áras an Uachtaráin, Guinness, Clerys, the Gaiety Theatre, Dr Steevens' Hospital, the Bank of Ireland, the Department of Defence, the Departments of Agriculture and Fisheries, CIÉ, Portmarnock Golf Club, Clontarf Golf Club, and several leading hotels amongst those who used a Magdalene laundry.
+The Irish Times revealed that a ledger listed: Áras an Uachtaráin (the official residence of the President of Ireland), Guinness, Clerys, the Gaiety Theatre, Dr Steevens' Hospital, the Bank of Ireland, the Department of Defence, the Departments of Agriculture and Fisheries, CIÉ, Portmarnock Golf Club, Clontarf Golf Club, and several leading hotels amongst those who used a Magdalene laundry.
 This was unearthed by Steven O' Riordan, a young Irish film-maker who directed and produced a documentary, The Forgotten Maggies.
 It is the only Irish-made documentary on the subject and was launched at The Galway Film Fleadh 2009.
 It was screened on the Irish television station TG4 in 2011, attracting over 360,000 viewers.
 The documentary's website notes that a group called Magdalene Survivors Together was set up after the release of the documentary because so many Magdalene women came forward after its airing.
 The women who appeared in the documentary were the first Magdalene women to meet with Irish government officials.
 They brought national and international attention to the subject.

-Reparations

-Since 2001, the Irish government has acknowledged that women in the Magdalene laundries were victims of abuse.
-However, the Irish government has resisted calls for investigation and proposals for compensation; it maintains the laundries were privately run and abuses at the laundries were outside the government's remit.
-In contrast to these claims, evidence exists that Irish courts routinely sent women convicted of petty crimes to the laundries, the government awarded lucrative contracts to the laundries without any insistence on protection and fair treatment of their workers, and Irish state employees helped keep laundry facilities stocked with workers by bringing women to work there and by returning escaped workers.